wroge/wgs84/README.md

 # WGS84

-A pure Go package for geodetic coordinate conversion and transformation.
+A pure go package for the conversion and transformation of geodesic coordinates.

 ```go
 go get github.com/wroge/wgs84